Boundaries With Rescuing

 “I will not work harder on your healing than you do.”

-It means you stop confusing rescue with care.
+That doesn’t make you cold.
+It means you’ve stopped confusing rescue with care.

-Galatians 6:2 tells us to carry one another’s burdens, but Galatians 6:5 says each one should carry their own load.
-Both are true.
+Galatians 6:2 tells us to carry one another’s burdens, and just three verses later, Galatians 6:5 says each one should carry their own load.
+Scripture holds both in the same breath, and wisdom is learning the difference between a burden and a load.

 You can be compassionate without becoming someone’s escape route from responsibility.